-Blue jeans and a t-shirt for the summer or warm pants and a jacket for the winter (avoid shorts in case of fall).
-Also gloves if you have them, sunscreen, hat and sunglasses.
-If it’s hot you will need plenty of of liquids, so be sure to bring something to drink.
+Blue jeans and a t-shirt for the summer and warm pants and a jacket for the winter (avoid shorts in case of fall).
+Also, gloves if you have them, sunscreen, hat, and sunglasses.
+If it's hot you will need plenty of liquids, so be sure to bring something to drink.
 The only required item is a good pair of boots.
 We recommend strong ankle support, like good hiking boots that lace up over the ankle.
 The most common injury in paragliding is probably a sprained ankle.

 Can the lines of my paraglider break?

-Paragliders lines are incredibly strong although failures are possible.
+A paraglider's lines are incredibly strong, though failures are possible.
 To our knowledge, equipment failure has never resulted in a fatality outside of aerobatics or test flight.
 There are basic care and inspection requirements that will let the pilot know if his lines are intact.
-Most recommend that wings are inspected annually after they’ve accumulated 2 years or 100 hours.
+Most recommend that wings are inspected annually after they've accumulated 2 years or 100 hours.

 Can I take people up?